PCM, Inc.

-The company had an annual total revenue of US$2.25 billion and currently has over 40 locations in the United States, Canada, Pakistan and the Philippines.
-It employs around 3,400 people worldwide as of 2016.
+The company had an annual total revenue of US$2.25 billion and had over 40 locations in the United States, Canada, Pakistan and the Philippines.
+It employed around 3,400 people worldwide as of 2016.

 History

 As Creative Computers Inc.

 The company now known as PCM was founded by two brothers, Sam and Frank Khulusi, in 1987 under the name of “Creative Computers”.
 Creative Computers was launched from the founders’ residence in Marina Del Rey, CA. The company was set up as a mail order catalog company whereby products are advertised through paper flyers/catalogs.
 Interested customers called in their orders through the provided toll-free "1-800" phone number.
 The founders then took the order and placed purchase orders to acquire sold products, bill the customers’ credit card and ship the products to the customers.
 At startup, the company's catalog consisted of only Amiga computers made by Commodore International.
 The company became the number one mail order reseller of Amiga computers.
 In 1993/1994 Commodore went through financial difficulties, which caused it to close its operation in April 1994.

 In early 1994, PC Mall obtained authorization to sell Apple computers through its mail order catalog model.
+Ray Joseph was the Apple salesman that helped PC Mall win the Catalog authorization.
+Ray Joseph also helped PC Mall win Apple's highest sales level getting the top level discount on purchasing Apple products.
+Ray Joseph was the first to sell Refurbishment products from Apple to PC Mall.
 The authorization came at an opportune time as the Commodore operation was soon to close.
 With the Apple authorization and the anticipated growth, PC Mall moved its operation from the back of a retail store to a call center with over 100 seats, a 35000 sqft distribution center, and over 15000 sqft of corporate office space.

 In first quarter of 1995, the company filed for its initial public offering and went public in April 1995.

 In January 2000, Creative Computers change its name to IdeaMall, Inc. The following year, the company changed its name again to PC Mall, Inc.